-The school employs one Learning Support Assistant and makes effective use of the Student Support team who provide front-line welfare support for individual students.
-In addition, the school's Behaviour and Welfare Practitioner, who is a trained counsellor, provides support for students with wellbeing and mental health issues.
+The school also employs one Learning Support Assistant, one Senior Learning Support Assistant and one trainee Higher Level Teaching Assistant.
+The Individual Needs Team works closely with the Student Support team, who provide front-line welfare support for individual students.
+In addition, the INCo department collaborates with the school's Mental Health Lead, providing support for students with wellbeing and mental health issues.

-In the last academic year, relevant teaching staff have been trained in teaching students with hearing and visual impairments, including those with profound hearing loss who have cochlear implants.
+Relevant teaching staff have been trained in teaching students with hearing and visual impairments, including those with profound hearing loss who have cochlear implants.
+As part of the whole school staff training, staff also have the opportunity to express a preference for a Neurodiversity Teaching and